DIliushchenko/GWAS_IB/README.md

   3. Run GWAS on simulated data, train PRS
   4. Prepare GWAS protocole and pass it on to Genotek employees
   5. Analyze summary GWAS statistics of real data

-## Description
-In this project, the main task is to get acquainted with the genome wide association study (GWAS) and the computing a polygenic risk scores (PRS).
-GWAS analysis includes several steps of quality control (QC), population stratification, as well as the conduct of the GWAS analysis itself.
-At the end, the calculation of the PRS based on the statistics of the GWAS will be analyzed.
-All steps of QC and steps visualization were based on [Marees et al. 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6001694/)

 ## Data availability
 The data is precented by 39041 people from the Russian cohort, gentified using the Illumina Infinium Global Screening Array (GSA) v1.0 / v2.0 / v3.0 provided by Genotek.
 Scan images processing and genotypes calling were performed using GenomeStudio v2.0.
 Since the Genotek data cannot be provided to third parties, we recommend using [simulated data](https://ftp.ncbi.nlm.nih.gov/hapmap/genotypes/2010-05_phaseIII/plink_format/) for all steps.